Say Goodbye to Jaw Pain

 Botox for TMJ Pain

 Botox isn’t only useful for diminishing wrinkles and frown lines.
 It can also be a therapeutic treatment option to reduce TMJ discomfort and minimize the need for TMJ surgery.
 Botox is also proven to be effective at combating headaches, including chronic migraines.
-If you grind your teeth at night and find a mouth guard hard to wear, ask your orthodontist if Botox is right for you.
+If you grind your teeth at night and find a mouth guard hard to wear, ask your dentist if Botox is right for you.